Chamber-Dashboard/chamber-dashboard-business-directory/readme.txt

 * Justin Ribeiro - business categories shortcode

 == Changelog ==
+=2.9.7 =
+* Fixed the display options not showing up on business listings

 = 2.9.6 =
 * Fixed the logo issue with Featured Business Widget
 * Referral field added to Businesses